 Finland may grant protection or a residence permit to asylum seekers.
 Each asylum seeker’s application

 is processed on a case-by-case basis.
-Individual residence permit issues and asylum applications are handled by the Finnish Immigration Service.
-The Finnish Police is the primary authority in matters related to extended permits and residence of EU citizens.
-The Finnish Immigration Service takes decisions on granting Finnish nationality and on repatriation and deportation.
+Individual residence permit issues and asylum applications as well as extended permits and residence of EU citizens are handled by the Finnish Immigration Service.
+The Finnish Immigration Service takes also decisions on granting Finnish nationality and on repatriation and deportation.

 Centres for Economic Development, Transport and the Environment (ELY) have regional responsibility for immigration and integration.
 The local authority, in collaboration with the ELY Centres, makes arrangements and delivers services to promote and support the integration of immigrants.